junxit/us-congress-bills-117/bill.md

 # H.R.
 7903

-> To designate the Department of Veterans Affairs community-based outpatient clinic in Canton, Michigan, as the “Major General Oliver W. Dillard VA Outpatient Clinic”.
+> To designate the Department of Veterans Affairs community-based outpatient clinic located in Canton, Michigan, as the “Major General Oliver W. Dillard VA Clinic”.

 ## § 1.
 Findings